 The second team member will issue only the checkout (svn co) command in a directory of their choice.
 If updates or bug fixes to this code are required, they will be announced on the forum.
 You will be required to use a SVN repository even if you work by yourselves.
-We will give teaching staff read permissions to your repository and assign a portion of the project credit for making use of version control.
+We will give teaching staff read permissions to your repository and assign a portion of the project credit for making proper use of this version control facility, which includes continous checkins of intermediate milestones.